Chinese Democracy Tour: North American leg

 On August 31, 2006, Axl Rose appeared on MTV Video Music Awards as a presenter, noting that the band would go on a North American tour on October 24.
 Five warm-up shows for the tour were held in September 2006, with two at the Hard Rock Hotel and Casino in Las Vegas two at Warfield Theatre in San Francisco and one show in Devore for KROQ's Inland Invasion 2006.

-Following the band's appearance at Inland Invasion on September 23, a handful of subsequent warm-up shows were postponed, which led to rumours that this was carried out in order to finalize the work on the new album.
+Following the band's appearance at Inland Invasion on September 23, a handful of subsequent warm-up shows were postponed, which led to rumors that this was carried out in order to finalize the work on the new album.
 The rumors were seemingly denied by manager Merck Mercuriadis, who stated that the shows had been merely moved to "fit in with the main body of the tour".
 He did, however, once again state that Chinese Democracy would be out before the end of the year.
 The actual tour, again called the Chinese Democracy Tour, was now scheduled to begin on October 20 in Jacksonville, Florida.

-The Jacksonville show was moved to October 31, with the show of October 22 in Nashville, Tennessee, postponed up to January 2007, until being cancelled in December.
+The Jacksonville show was moved to October 31, with the show of October 22 in Nashville, Tennessee, postponed up to January 2007, until being canceled in December.
 The tour commenced on October 24 in Sunrise, Florida, now ringing true to Rose's prior statement.

 During the 2006 North American tour the band's opening acts included SuicideGirls, Papa Roach, Sebastian Bach, Die Mannequin and Helmet.
 The band were also joined onstage by former Gunner Izzy Stradlin and Metallica drummer Lars Ulrich both making one-off appearances.
 Bubbles, Ricky, and Julian of the Trailer Park Boys made some appearances in Canada.
 Long-time drummer Brain took a leave from his touring responsibilities before the October tour dates to spend more time with his family.
 He was replaced by his understudy Frank Ferrer.
 Brain did not return to the band and Ferrer became the band's full-time drummer.

 Eagles of Death Metal were supposed to go on tour with Guns N' Roses.
 On November 24, 2006, in Cleveland, Ohio, during their first concert with Guns N' Roses, the band was not well received by the crowd.
 When Axl Rose came out to perform, he asked the crowd whether they enjoyed "the Pigeons of Shit Metal", following with an onstage announcement the band wouldn't open for the Guns during the remainder of the tour.
 Soon after, Eagles of Death Metal released a statement regarding the incident:

 "At first the audience refused to welcome us to the jungle, but by the time we took our final bow, it had become paradise city.
 Although Axl tried to November rain on our parade, no sweet child o' mine can derail the EODM night train.
 We say live and let die."